-In 1853, the New Britain Normal School, the founding institution for CCSU, graduated its first African American student, Ebenezer D. Bassett.
+In 1853, The State Normal School, the founding institution for CCSU, graduated its first African American student, Ebenezer D. Bassett.
 He would go on to become a noted educator, an influential activist in the anti-slavery movement, and this nation's first African American diplomat as the Minister Resident to Haiti.
 The University first celebrated Bassett and his historic achievements with presentations and proclamations.
-This year, the University will offer two occasions to celebrate one of its most distinguished alumni.

-This commemoration has been organized by a committee comprising members of the Art, Anthropology and History departments, the office of Student Wellness Services, Center for Africana Studies, and Burritt Library.
-It is sponsored by: Department of History, Department of Anthropology, Man Enough Support Initiative, Center for Africana Studies, Office of Institutional Advancement, CCSU Alumni Association, and CCSU Foundation, Inc.
+This commemoration has been organized by a committee comprising members of the Art, Anthropology, and History departments, the Office of Student Wellness Services, Center for Africana Studies, and Burritt Library.
+It is sponsored by the Department of History, Department of Anthropology, Man Enough Support Initiative, Center for Africana Studies, Office of Institutional Advancement, CCSU Alumni Association, and CCSU Foundation, Inc.